forestgrape/coronavirus/index.md

 [in work]

 ## habitat
+><span id='habitat'> A *Habitat*</span> of a virus are collections of [cells](#infected-cell) or [entities](#infected-entity) such as tissues,organs, oragnisms which are frequently infected.
+E.g. Sars-CoV-2 frequently infects alveolar type 2 epithelial cells.
+These are called a habitat as well as the surrounding organ: the human lungs. </span>

+><span id='host'>A *Host*</span> of a virus is an animal which has virus [habitats](#habitat) i.e. the animal has cells which are subject to frequent virus infections. </span>

+><span id='natural-host'>A *Natural Host*</span> of a virus is an animal which plays a relevant role in the spread of a virus.</span>

-Declaration: _Habitat of a virus_ are locations on which the virus has frequent and/or influential interactions.
-Possible habitats are constraint by life cycle requireFor viruses in a natural equilibrium, this are mostly the places which are involved in the survival of the virus strain i.e. places relevant for spread:
+Possible habitats are subject to constraints by life cycle.
+For viruses in a natural equilibrium, this are mostly the places which are involved in the survival of the virus strain i.e. places relevant for spread.
-Places relevant for spread:
+Places relevant for spread can be:
 * cells in which efficient virus replications takes place.
 * cells which upon infection deminish the host immune response.

+So in a natural equilibrium hosts are usually natural hosts too.
+Hosts which are non Natural Hosts occur primarly if the environmental conditions improved for a virus.

 ### conquering new habitats
 Sometime the new target is cell type or host the given strain of virus hasn't been endemic.
-Most likely the tree of viruses doensn't manage to adapt to the new target.
+Most likely the entity of viruses doensn't manage to adapt to the new target.
 However if a line of viruses manages to adapt to this new target, this becomes a new habitat.
 If the new target is a new species an interspecies transmission has occured.
 Since in new habitats there often is different evolutionary drive, the line of viruses can give raise to a new virus strain.

+### interspecies transmission
+As the [movement of virions](#movement-of-virions) is random, virions reach animals at random.
+Two cases [for programmers: switch(animal) aka animal match]:
+* the animal reached is a host -> continue life cycle
+* the animal reached is not a host.
+Two cases:
+    - it is NOT infectable -> break
+    - it is infectable called [_interspecies infection_](#interspecies-infection).
+Again two cases:
+        * the virus can leave and infect another host called [_interspecies jump_](#interspecies-jump) -> gives raise to a new life cycle
+        * the virus can not leave the host i.e. it is a cul-de-sac -> break

-### interspecies transmissions
+### interspecies infection
 [in work]
+> <span id='interspecies-infection'> An _interspecies infection_ is when a _non_ [natural host](#natural-host) animal becomes infected by a virus strain. </span>

+So an interspecies infection denotes a transmission without spread in the new species.
+If these infections occur frequently the new species becomes a host but not a natural host.
+Frequent infections give the virus strain opportunity to adapt to the new host.
+The host therefore may become part of a life cycle of a possibly new virus strain,

+### interspecies jump
-In the following jump denotes a transmission to a new species and becomes endemic.
-An infection denotes a single transmission without spread in the new species.
+> <span id='interspecies-jump'> An *interspecies jump* denotes a transmission to a new species and becomes host of the same virus strain or an adapted virus strain i.e. the virus becomes endemic to the new species.</span>
 * jumps: The bovine coronaviruses have likely jumped to a whole range of hosts: canine, human, pwild ruminants, porcine [Bidokhti et al](#bidokhti).
 * jumps to humans: MERS, Sars-CoV-1, Sars-CoV-2, OC43 are all well known jumps to humans.
 * infections of humans:<br>